arizona-linguistics/colrc-v2/README.md

 Our recommended development environment can be easily launched using [`docker-compose`](https://docs.docker.com/compose/install/).
 Note that when we refer to 'the command line,' we mean the *WSL/Linux/Mac command line* (not Windows Powershell, nor the Windows-native terminal app).

-Here are the steps we recommend to start (as of 7/14/2021).
+Here are the steps we recommend to start (as of 2/28/2023).
 If this is your first time using the development environment, read the [requirements](#requirements) below and the [first installation](#first-installation) steps.
 If you are reinstalling or trying to integrate new changes, see the [subsequent installation](#subsequent-installations) steps.

 ### Requirements

 Install these applications in the appropriate format for your machine (Windows, Mac or Linux).
-Windows users can download docker and vscode Windows versions; and/or download and install from the WSL command line as you prefer.
+Windows users should ensure that they are using the 'education' or 'enterprise' editions of WindowsOS, the 'home' editions do not fully support WSL.
 - You will need sudo/root access on your system at the command line.
 - [`docker`](https://docs.docker.com/install/)
 - [`docker-compose`](https://docs.docker.com/compose/install/)